tomikorzu/poke-api/README.md

 ### Navbar
 - Displays a 'Navbar' component with the pokeAPI image and other links
-- Estimated time: 15 minutes
+- Estimated time: 20 minutes
-- Time to finish
+- Time to finish: 25 minutes

 ## How to run this code